 A two-hour descent and a short ride on the local train will bring you into Aguas Calientes, Machu Picchu’s access point on the Urubamba River.
 Nevermind the chaotic train station and the swarms of backpackers—just enjoy the fact that you’re about to have your first shower in days.

 There are certain views in our lives that we never forget—our first glimpse of Yosemite Valley perhaps, or the magnificent ceiling of the Sistine Chapel.
 And seeing the sun slowly rise over Machu Picchu is one that in no way disappoints.

-As you explore the eastern agricultural terraces and the more central royal and religious quarters, make special note of the Intihuatana, a large ceremonial stone and pillar believed to hold the sun in place in its annual path across the sky.
+As you explore the eastern agricultural terraces and the more central royal and religious quarters, make special note of the Intihuatana, a large ceremonial stone and pillar that the Incas believed held the sun in place on its path across the sky.
 But the stone served a more practical purpose as well.
 Observing that the sun stands directly over the pillar on March 21 and September 21—casting no shadow on the two equinoxes—researchers determined that the Incas in fact used Intihuatana as a solar clock or calendar.